Requirements for Graduation with the TAMS Diploma

 - Payment of required dues (non-refundable) by the date given in the letter of invitation

-- NHS recognition at graduation requires 50 hours of community service, with 25 of these completed by the end of the Junior year
+- NHS recognition at graduation requires 50 hours of community service, with 25 of these completed by the end of the first year

-Seniors will participate in graduation ceremonies on Friday evening of Final Exam Week.
-Unfortunately, because of the size of the University Auditorium, each graduate must be limited to about seven or eight guests.
-Parents will be notified in early Spring about the number of guests that can be accommodated.
-The Academy hosts a reception after the graduation ceremonies in the Union Building for students and their guests.
+Second-year students will participate in a graduation ceremony during Final Exam Week at the University Coliseum.
+The Academy hosts a reception after the graduation ceremony for students and their guests.
 Questions about the commencement ceremony should be directed to the TAMS Dean’s Office (Phone: 940-565-3606).

 PSAT and SAT I

-All juniors are required to take the PSAT exam during their first semester at the Academy.
+All first-year students are required to take the PSAT exam during their first semester at the Academy.
 This is the exam used to identify National Merit Semi-Finalists, essentially all of whom become National Merit Finalists which qualifies them for prestigious scholarships.

-Although students took the SAT I prior to enrolling in the Academy, it is recommended that this exam be taken again during the Spring of the junior year or the Fall of the senior year.
+Although students took the SAT I prior to enrolling in the Academy, it is recommended that this exam be taken again during the Spring of the first year or the Fall of the second year.
 Registration materials are available on-line (www.collegeboard.com) or in the Academic Office.
 Students should be careful to choose a date when the exam is offered in Denton, unless a travel weekend is used to take the exam at home.
 Students should register early to take the SAT since testing sites fill quickly.
+STUDENTS MUST NOT REGISTER FOR THE SAT ON THE WEEKEND OF FINAL EXAMS.

 After Graduation from TAMS